Conveyancing part 1: What is the conveyancing process?

 Settlement is usually physically attended by both the vendor and purchaser’s solicitor/conveyancer and the financial institutions.
 This is where the title documents are handed over in exchange for the final payment of the agreed purchase amount.

 And then you’ve finally reached the end of the conveyancing process and have either sold your property for cold hard cash or are the proud new owner of a nice piece of real estate.

 Are you looking to purchase property in the near future?
-Land yourself a great home loan package by comparing deals in Mozo’s comparison hub or to find out where property prices are tipped to go in the New Year, read our predictions here.
+Land yourself a great home loan package by comparing deals in Mozo’s comparison hub.